Legal Studies Admissions

 Enrollment and Entrance Requirements

 Applicants to our program must be accepted to Clayton State through the Office of Admissions.
-Please note that paralegals may not provide legal services directly to the public, except as permitted by law.
+Please note that paralegals and other non-lawyers may not provide legal services directly to the public, except as permitted by law.

 - Paralegal Certificate Program

 - All applicants to the Paralegal Certificate (including if you already possess a bachelor’s or higher degree) should apply as a “Transfer” student, to ensure you are assigned to the correct major and academic advisor.
 Do not apply as a “Post-Baccalaureate” student, or you will be sent to the graduate school.
 Apply for the Paralegal Certificate as a transfer student.